stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 uvx copier copy git+https://github.com/stuartellis/tf-tasks my-project
 ```

-You can install Terraform or OpenTofu any way that you wish.
-I recommend that you use [tenv](https://tofuutils.github.io/tenv/).
+You can install Terraform or OpenTofu with any method.
+If you do not have a preference, I recommend that you use [tenv](https://tofuutils.github.io/tenv/).
 The `tenv` tool automatically installs and uses the required version of Terraform or OpenTofu for the project.
 If _cosign_ is present, _tenv_ uses it to carry out signature verification on OpenTofu binaries.

 ```shell
 # Install tenv with cosign
 brew install tenv cosign
 ```

+We only need Python and Copier to create and update projects.
 The tasks do not use Python or Copier.
 They only need a UNIX shell, Git, Task and Terraform or OpenTofu.
-This means that they can be run in a restricted environment, such as a continuous integration job.
-We can [add tenv to any environment](https://tofuutils.github.io/tenv/#installation) and then use it to install Terraform or OpenTofu.
+This means that they can be run in a restricted environment, such as a continuous integration runner or an Alpine Linux container.
+Again, we can [add tenv to any environment](https://tofuutils.github.io/tenv/#installation) and then use it to install the versions of Terraform or OpenTofu that we need.

 ## Quick Examples